 In eight seasons, Fugle amassed 28 total wins with KBM, tying him for second all-time for wins by a crew chief at the truck level.
 He accumulated 24 pole positions, 78 top-five finishes and 119 top-10s across his 168 races on top of the pit box for the organization.
 In those races, Fugle worked with 15 different drivers and visited victory lane with six of them – the third-most by a crew chief in the truck series.
 Of those six drivers, Byron’s seven wins is the second-most Fugle scored with one driver, behind only his 10 with Kyle Busch.

-In October 2020, it was announced that Fugle would join Hendrick Motorsports at the conclusion of the season to reunite with Byron as the new crew chief of the storied No. 24 team after seven-time champion crew chief Chad Knaus was promoted to a leadership role with the organization.
+In October 2020, it was announced that Fugle would join Hendrick Motorsports after the season to reunite with Byron as the new crew chief of the storied No. 24 team after seven-time champion crew chief Chad Knaus was promoted to a leadership role with the organization.

 Looking to pick up where they left off in their first Cup Series season together, Fugle and Byron found success early in 2022.
 Picking up two wins within the first eight races of the year, the duo found themselves locked into the playoffs early in the midst of their first multi-win Cup Series season.
 Showing strength when the playoffs kicked off, Fugle and Byron raced their way to the Round of 8 for the first time, coming up just shy of the championship round.
-They ended the 2022 season sixth in points (a career-best in the Cup Series) with one pole award, two wins, five top-five finishes, 11 top-10s and a career-high 746 laps led.
+They ended the 2022 season sixth in points with one pole award, two wins, five top-five finishes and 11 top-10s.